 Top 5 Vanguard Funds in the UK

-Here’s an overview of the best vanguard funds currently available to UK investors.
+Here’s an overview of the best vanguard funds currently available in the UK to invest in at etoro.
 You can read our full review of each fund further down.

 - Global Short-Term Bond Index – Low-Risk Bond Fund With 3,800+ Instruments